taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 11

-**"Amid the chaos, nearly 60,000 planetside humans fled into orbit."**
+**"Amid the chaos, the more privileged planetside humans fled into orbit."**

 A huge crowd of desperate people try to shove themselves onto four enormous Space Ferries attached to the same [elevator cable](https://en.wikipedia.org/wiki/Space_elevator#Climbers), but it's clear that even these behemoth vessels will not fit everyone in the launch station.
 The Space Ferry launch station staff try to maintain order but everyone is in a hysterical panic.
 Three of the Space Ferries have already closed their doors, their energy cells glowing as they prepare to climb up the SynTh-spun elevator cable.